DeanLeong/production-ready-react/readme.md

 ## Environment variables & .env (20 min / 2:05)

 The purpose of environment variables is to provide our application different configurations depending on the environment that we're in.
-For example, we want to maybe make requests to `localhost` when we're running on our machine, but when our application is deployed we need to make a request to a heroku url like `slanderous-whale-8821.herokuapp.com`
+For example, we want to maybe make requests to `localhost` when we're running on our laptop, but when our application is deployed we need to make a request to a heroku url like `slanderous-whale-8821.herokuapp.com`

 It would be really great if we could do this automatically, without having to rewrite our code!